canyon289/ai_image_agent/README.md

 ---

-### ✅ Phase 0: Building a Basic LLM App Locally
+### ✅ Phase 0: Get an Image Flow working locally

 You'll start by setting up a simple but complete local application:
 - Connect to a local Gemma 3 model using Ollama.
 - Send basic prompts and receive responses.
-- Build a basic Gradio UI to interact with the model.
+- Build a basic Gradio UI to interact with the model that takes in images
-- Log prompts and responses into a SQLite database for observability.

-This gives you a working foundation before we introduce tool use and agentic behavior.

 ---

-### ✅ Phase 1: Basic Agent with Manual Tool Calling
+### ✅ Phase 1: Add model routing

 After building the base app, you'll create your first real agent:

-- Use system prompts to teach the model when to suggest calling a function.
-- Parse the model’s outputs to detect when a tool call is needed.
-- Call the appropriate Python function.
-- Optionally reinject the tool result back into the model to generate a better final user-facing response.
+-

 You'll also build a simple Gradio app that shows:
 - What the user sees.